What is Term Life Insurance and Is It Right For You?

 Are There Different Types of Term Insurance?

-Yes.
-There are two types of term life insurance plans.
+Yes, there are different types of term life insurance plans.

-Level Premium Term: this type of policy usually guarantees that your premium rate will stay the same from the time you enroll to the end of the policy term.
-So if you get a 20-year policy with an annual premium of $250, you may have this rate for all 20 years.
+Level Premium Term: this type of policy, the most common one, usually guarantees that your premium rate will stay the same from the time you enroll to the end of the policy term.
+If you get a 20-year policy with an annual premium of $250, you may have this rate for all 20 years.
 Almost all term insurance sold are level premium term plans because it offers the best life insurance protection at an affordable cost.

 Do All Term Insurance Plans Pay Out The Same?